 We are Kemp and Kemp Catering, nationwide wedding caterers run by me, Karen & my husband Richard.
-From a standing start seven years ago, we like to think that we have changed the face of wedding catering (we are modest like that!) & we are immensely proud that we’ve been voted, by our clients I might add, ‘Wedding Caterer of The Year’ for 2014, 2015, 2016, 2017 and 2018 for the West Midlands, in The National Wedding Industry Awards.
+From a standing start in 2010, we like to think that we have changed the face of wedding catering (we are modest like that!) & we are immensely proud that we’ve been voted, by our clients I might add, ‘Wedding Caterer of The Year’ for 2014, 2015, 2016, 2017, 2018 and NOW 2019 for the West Midlands, in The National Wedding Industry Awards.

 I am inspired by lots of things, but mostly by chefs who bring out the best in simple ingredients and don’t over fuss the food.
 If you’ve ever eaten a really ripe tomato, warmed by the sun, drizzled with grassy green olive oil & sprinkled with salt crystals, you’ll know precisely what I mean!

 When not reading about food, talking about it, cooking it or eating it, I am partial to a gin & tonic the size of Lake Geneva & a binge watch of ‘Masterchef’.